cal-itp/data-infra/_sources/analytics_tools/saving_code.md

 Note: Merging with [fast-forward](https://git-scm.com/docs/git-merge#Documentation/git-merge.txt---ff) behaves similarly to a rebase.

 1. At this point, you've either stashed or added commits on `my-new-branch`.
-1. Pull from origin: `git checkout main` and `git pull origin main`
+1. Pull from origin: `git switch main` and `git pull origin main`
-1. Go back to your branch: `git checkout my-new-branch`
+1. Go back to your branch: `git switch my-new-branch`
 1. Complete the merge of `my-new-branch` with `main` and create a new commit: `git merge my-new-branch main`
 1. A merge commit window opens up.
 Type `:wq` to exit and complete the merge.
 1. Type `git log` to see that the merge commit was created.